justincoh/openSecrets/about.md

 >about where political funding originates, and this project was a way for me to visualize it.

-I'm testing out a few extensions/improvements at the moment, so check back over the next few weeks.
+I have some ideas for extensions (filtering, heatmapping), so check back every so often.

 Also, feel free to fork this from [github] and do your own thing.